coq/coq/doc/sphinx/language/gallina-extensions.rst

 to a record object `r` (i.e., primitive projections are always applied).
-Even if the record type has parameters, these do not appear at applications of the projection, considerably reducing the sizes of terms when manipulating parameterized records and typechecking time.
+Even if the record type has parameters, these do not appear at applications of the projection, considerably reducing the sizes of terms when manipulating parameterized records and type checking time.
 On the user level, primitive projections can be used as a replacement for the usual defined ones, although there are a few notable differences.